kiliman/tailwindui-crawler/README.md

 ## 🛠 How to use

-To install, clone this repo and run `yarn` to pull down the dependencies.
+To install, clone this repo and run `yarn` or `npm install` to pull down the dependencies.

 Then create a `.env` file with your email, password, and optional output folder.